Shake It Off: Lawsuits

-In November 2015, Jessie Braham, an R&B singer known by the stage name Jesse Graham, claimed that Swift plagiarized his 2013 song "Haters Gonna Hate", citing his lyrics "Haters gone hate, playas gone play.
+In November 2015, Jessie Braham, an R&B singer known by the stage name Jesse Graham, claimed that Swift plagiarized his 2013 song "Haters Gonna Hate", citing his lyrics: "Haters gone hate, playas gone play.
 Watch out for them fakers, they'll fake you everyday."
-He stated that Swift's "hook is the same as mine" and that there would be no "Shake It Off" if he "hadn't written 'Haters Gonna Hate' ".
-In the lawsuit, he alleged that 92% of Swift's "Shake It Off" came from his song, and demanded $42 million in damages from Swift and the distributor Sony.
+In his lawsuit, he alleged that 92% of Swift's "Shake It Off" came from his song and demanded $42 million in damages from Swift and the distributor Sony.
 On November 12, 2015, the lawsuit was dismissed by U.S. District Court Judge Gail Standish, who ruled that Braham did not have enough factual evidence but could file a new complaint "if his lawsuit deficiencies are corrected".
 Standish quoted lyrics from Swift's songs "We Are Never Ever Getting Back Together", "Bad Blood", "Blank Space" and "Shake It Off":

 At present, the Court is not saying that Braham can never, ever, ever get his case back in court.
 But, for now, we have got problems, and the Court is not sure Braham can solve them.
 As currently drafted, the Complaint has a blank space – one that requires Braham to do more than write his name.
 And, upon consideration of the Court's explanation ...
 Braham may discover that mere pleading BandAids will not fix the bullet holes in his case.
 At least for the moment, Defendants have shaken off this lawsuit.